‘I just can’t take it anymore’: Tennessee officer posts emotional video about quitting amid unrest

-WINCHESTER, Tennessee (WKRN) — A Tennessee police officer posted an emotional video on social media about the struggle many officers across the country are experiencing in today’s communities.
+WINCHESTER, Tenn.
+(WKRN) — A Tennessee police officer posted an emotional video on social media about the struggle many officers across the country are experiencing in today’s communities.

 Saying the job is no longer what he signed up for, officer Dustin Elliott is hanging up his uniform after 10 years of service.